-The motorhome is equipped with a class five, 10,000 pound hitch and wire connector.
-Two extra 14 gauge wires are also included for your use.
+The motorhome is equipped with a class five, 5,000 pound hitch and wire connector.
 Your unit is designed for use as a recreational vehicle and is intended for towing light loads.
-The instructions for towing are listed in the chassis manufacturer's Owner's Manual provided with your unit.
+The instructions for towing are listed in the chassis manufacturer owner's manual provided with your unit.
 The total weight of the motorhome and any vehicle towed by it must not exceed the GCWR.

 When weighing the motorhome, be sure to take passenger locations into consideration.
 The towed vehicles must have adequate active brakes.
 All towed vehicles of 1,500 pounds or more must have independently active brakes.
 Please contact your state Department of Transportation or your local Newmar dealer for your state requirements.
 The wire connector installed is the standard seven-pin connector.
 Chapter 4 of this guide will have more information regarding this connector.